pdenno/minizinc-parser/README.md

 # minizinc-parser

-A Clojure library to parse MiniZinc to ASTs (populating a metamodel) or Clojure code.
+A Clojure/ClojureScript library to parse MiniZinc to ASTs (populating a metamodel) or Clojure code.

 ## Usage